The International African Library

 This is an outstanding ethnography of an African school.
 The reader is taken into the life-world of St Antony’s, and made to feel right there, moving within the distinctive cultural geography of the school.’ – Paul Willis, author of Learning to Labour

 Anthony Simpson taught at the Zambian Catholic mission boys’ boarding school from 1974 to 1997.
 He arrived in Zambia as an English teacher, but his involvement in the day-to-day life of St Antony’s led him to an interest in anthropology and psychology.

 From War to Peace on the Mozambique-Malawi Borderland

 The first full-length ethnography to tell villagers' stories from war to peace in Mozambique.
 Extended case studies of particular villages and families on the Mozambique-Malawi borderland form the core of the book.
 The detailed study takes the reader beyond the stereotypes which often accompany interventions into humanitarian catastrophes.
 The villagers in this book are not nameless victims but persons with social relationships, participants, in their own ways, in the histories of colonialism, nationalism, labour migration, guerrilla war, exile, repatriation and, most recently, liberal democracy.
 Those interested in humanitarian catastrophes, African politics, refugee studies and development studies will be inspired by its detailed rebuttal of stereotypes which continue to represent Africans as helpless victims.

-Harri Englund is a Reader at the University of Cambridge.
+Harri Englund is Professor at the University of Cambridge.

 ISBN 9780748615773 232pp.
 2001, paperback.